 She says,”There is a potential to help Alopecia Areata cases since both MS and Alopecia Areata are autoimmune-based conditions.
 The immune system attacks the Myelin sheath in MS while it attacks the hair in Alopecia Areata.
 Clients always ask why does it happen and we always explain that the precise cause is unknown although factors such as stress and genetics are thought to trigger alopecia.
 However, this discovery can possibly now answer that question.
 If they can answer why MS patients have the attack then, they can also do the same with Alopecia sufferers.
 The answer to this question provides the potential for a preventative approach.
 These newly discovered vessels may be hiding a lot from us – and it could hold the key to finding out why our immune system sometimes goes out of sync.
 This whole study will indeed rewrite a lot of information that we know about the body”.

-At present there are a few treatment options for Alopecia Areata, with topical applications of high strength minoxidil producing promising levels of regrowth in the mild-to-moderate stages of this condition.
+At present there are a few treatment options for Alopecia Areata, with topical applications of high strength minoxidil having been seen to produce promising regrowth in the mild-to-moderate stages of this condition.
 However, there are no effective treatments available for Alopecia Totalis or Universals which cause total hair loss of the head and body respectively.
 This latest discovery is particularly exciting for people affected by these conditions as it could prove momentous in terms of developing a reliable form of treatment for all forms of alopecia caused by the autoimmune system.

 The Belgravia Centre